 To make sure your iPhone’s software is up-to-date, go to Settings -> General -> Software Update.
 If an update is available, install it. iOS updates always contain bug fixes, so with few exceptions, it’s always a good idea to update your software.
 If your software is already up-to-date, move on to the next step.

 Next, let’s make sure the Facebook app itself is up-to-date.
-Open the App Store, tap Updates in the bottom right, and tap Update All in the upper right-hand corner.
+Open the App Store and tap your Account Icon in the upper right-hand corner of the screen.
+Scroll down to the list of your apps with updates available.

 If the Facebook app is still crashing, it’s time to put the old “unplug it and plug it back in” philosophy to work.
 A lot of the time, you can fix the Facebook app by deleting it from your iPhone and downloading it fresh from the App Store.

-Next, open the App Store, tap Search at the bottom of the screen, type “Facebook” in the search box, and tap Get to download it again.
+Next, open the App Store, tap Search at the bottom of the screen, type “Facebook” in the search box, and tap the cloud button to download it again.

 There isn’t a magic bullet that fixes all software problems on iPhones, but the next best thing is Reset All Settings.
 Reset All Settings restores your iPhone’s settings to factory defaults, but it doesn’t delete any of your apps or personal information.